databricks/devrel/2021-12-14 | Geospatial Analytics and AI at Scale/README.md

 # Geospatial Analytics and AI at Scale

-2021-12-14 | [Link to YouTube Video on Databricks Channel (pending upload)](link) | This folder contains the notebooks used in this session
+2021-12-14 | [Workshop: Geospatial Analytics and AI at Scale](https://youtu.be/LP198QMdDbY?t=142) | This folder contains the notebooks used in this session

 ## Speakers